 Our go-to UK cycling trails website is always Sustrans, a charity that makes cycling as easy as, well, riding a bike.
 Pick a new cycling trail to explore with your family, either for a day trip, or split it up into a few days to spread the love.
 Family off-road cycling favourites include Barnstaple in Devon for the Tarka Trail, Canterbury in Kent for the Crab and Winkle Way and Bodmin for the Camel Trail in Cornwall.
 With the Camel Trail, for example, you need to cycle there and back if accessing by train, but at only 29km long, you can easily do that in a couple of days.
+There is also a beautiful cafe with hostel style accommodation on the Tarka Trail.

 Another disused railway path which is, thankfully, still accessible by train is the Consett and Sunderland Trail, which you can access via Chester-le-Street and Sunderland.
 There is also an Art Trail on this one, with possible stops at the new Stadium of Light and a final stop at Roker beach.
 So, suss out Sustrans - they are a font of family cycling knowledge.